techiediaries/reedit-react-pwa/README.md

 ## A Reddit Client PWA Built with React

-This is a Reedit client PWA created with React for SitePoint Tutorial
+This is a Reedit client PWA created with React

 ![React PWA](/screenshots/reedit-pwa.png "Reddit PWA with React")